Grill Your Own K-Town Style Wings

 The small chain with a killer, thick broth

 With three locations in NYC, two in Taipei, and now two locations in the Boston area, Totto Ramen is quickly spreading influence over the world ramen community.
 Specializing in paitan-style ramen, this is one of the thickest and heartiest broths in the city.
-One of the few places without a pork broth, you can still choose from four broths (three chicken and one vegetarian) as a base and add on the extras until your hunger is satiated.
+Though it’s one of the few places without a pork broth option, you can still choose from four broths (three chicken and one vegetarian) and top your base with as much sliced pork as your hunger desires.

 Matzo ball ramen, anyone?

-Ken Oringer and Jamie Bissonnette have done it again!
-Chefs and co-owners of Coppa and Toro (Boston, NYC, and Bangkok), the two opened Little Donkey last year with a worldly tapas menu that includes eccentric takes on some already esoteric global dishes.
+Ken Oringer and Jamie Bissonnette continue to tingle your taste buds.
+Chefs and co-owners of Coppa and Toro (Boston, NYC, and Bangkok), the two opened Little Donkey a little over two years ago boasting a worldly tapas menu that includes eccentric takes on some already esoteric global dishes.
 If you’re looking for authentic ramen, keep looking, but if you want to try something different then you’ll want to sip and slurp your way through the matzo ball ramen.
 Made with chicken broth, burnt onion, schmaltz tare, and corn and fleshed out with spicy chicken, the hearty bowl comes in two sizes and has been heralded as a successful fusion of Japanese and Jewish staples.